Billie Joe Armstrong: Career

 In 1987, aged 15, Armstrong formed a band called Sweet Children with his childhood friend Mike Dirnt.
 In the beginning, Armstrong and Dirnt both played guitar, with Raj Punjabi on drums and Sean Hughes on bass.
 Punjabi was later replaced on drums by John Kiffmeyer, also known as Al Sobrante.
 After a few performances, Hughes left the band in 1988; Dirnt then began playing bass and they became a three-piece band.
 They changed their name to Green Day in April 1989, choosing the name because of their fondness for marijuana.

-In 1989, Green Day released their debut EP 1,000 Hours through Lookout!
+In 1989, Green Day released their debut EP, 1,000 Hours, through Lookout!
 Records.
-They recorded their debut studio album 39/Smooth and the extended play Slappy in 1990, which were later combined with 1,000 Hours into the compilation 1,039/Smoothed Out Slappy Hours in 1991.
+They recorded their debut studio album, 39/Smooth, and the extended play Slappy in 1990, which were later combined with 1,000 Hours into the compilation 1,039/Smoothed Out Slappy Hours in 1991.

-In 1990, Armstrong provided lead guitar and backing vocals on three songs for The Lookouts' final EP IV, which featured Tré Cool on drums.
-Tré became Green Day's drummer in late 1990 after Sobrante left in order to go to college.
+In 1990, Armstrong provided lead guitar and backing vocals on three songs for the Lookouts' final EP, IV, which featured Tré Cool on drums.
+Tré became Green Day's drummer in late 1990 after Sobrante left to go to college.
 Cool made his debut on Green Day's second album, Kerplunk (1991).

 In 1991, Armstrong joined the band Pinhead Gunpowder, consisting of bassist Bill Schneider, drummer Aaron Cometbus, and fellow vocalist/guitarist Sarah Kirsch.
 Kirsch left the group in 1992, and was replaced by Jason White.
 The group has released several extended plays and albums from 1991 to the present, and performs live shows on an intermittent basis.

 In 1993, Armstrong played live several times with California punk band Rancid.
-Rancid's lead singer, Tim Armstrong, asked Billie Joe Armstrong to join his band, but he refused due to his progress with Green Day.
+Rancid's lead singer, Tim Armstrong (no relation), asked Billie Joe Armstrong to join his band, but he refused due to his progress with Green Day.
 However, Billie Joe Armstrong was credited as a co-writer on Rancid's 1993 song, Radio.

 With their third LP, Dookie (1994), Green Day broke through into the mainstream, and have remained one of the most popular rock bands of the 1990s and 2000s with over 60 million records sold worldwide.
 The album was followed by Insomniac (1995), Nimrod (1997), and Warning (2000).

 Armstrong collaborated with many artists.
 He co-wrote the Go-Go's 2001 song "Unforgiven".
 He has also co-written songs with Penelope Houston ("The Angel and The Jerk" and "New Day"), and sung backing vocals with Melissa Auf der Maur on Ryan Adams' "Do Miss America" (where they acted as the backing band for Iggy Pop on his album Skull Ring ("Private Hell" and "Supermarket").
 Armstrong produced an album for the Riverdales.
 He was part of the Green Day side project the Network from 2003 to 2005, which became active again in 2020.
 The Network released two albums: 2003's Money Money 2020 and 2020's Money Money 2020 Part II: We Told Ya So!.